barsv/ivan-pascal-xkb/README.md

 I should note that all keys have the 'deafult group' value.
 So generally the type is not specified in key description.

 At the same time there is one point (can be considered as bug) in these defaults.
 There is two similar types with two levels each - "TWO\_LEVEL" and "ALPHABETIC".
 Both types imply two levels and the levels choice depends on Shift modifier.
 But the "ALPHABETIC" type keys also depends on CapsLock key (I hope everybody know what such dependences means).
 But by default only first group of each 'alphabetic' key have "ALPHABETIC" type.
 If you will have made symbols map with any national alphabet (for exapmle some kind of Cyrillic) placed into second group this second group will have "TWO\_LEVEL" type.
 It means such key will depend on CapsLock when the keyboard is switched to the first group but the CapsLock will not have any effect for the same key when you will switch to your national alphabet.
 So in this case you need to specify the type for second group explicitly.
 (But you need not do it in each key description but can use 'defaults declaration'.
-See [below](http://pascal.tsu.ru/en/xkb/gram-symbols.html#defaults).)
+See [below](#defaults-declaration-symb).)

-### locks
+### locks (key-description)

 It is boolean flag that defines must be this key 'lockable' or not.